The Impact of Faulty Suspension on Your Driving Experience

 Check the Struts and Shocks Periodically

-Before the suspension damage becomes evident, you should maintain proper inspection of your shocks and struts on a regular basis.
+Before the suspension damage becomes evident, you should maintain proper inspection of your shocks and struts regularly.
 Although You can do it yourself, we recommend consulting with a mechanic.

 Although the bulk of wheel alignment checks involves inspecting shocks and struts, additional maintenance might also be necessary, for example, if the shock absorber or strut is leaking.
 Wheel alignment services at many service stations will find and remediate such issues.